brosenan/y0/doc/edn_parser.md

 symbols to the root namespace, similar to `clojure.core` in Clojure.

-It returns a _parser_, i.e., a function that takes a module name, a module path and the textual contents of a module and returns a pair: the canonical parse of the module (as a list of statements) and a list of dependencies, modules required by this one.
+It returns a _parser_, i.e., a function that takes a module name, a module path and the textual contents of a module and returns a status containing a of dependencies, modules required by this one.
 ```clojure
 (fact
  (let [root-symbols '[foo bar baz]